3JoB/gmake2/SECURITY.md

 ## Reporting a Vulnerability

-You can report high-risk vulnerabilities to Malonan Security Department (security@goog.stream) , or you can select `report a security vulnerability` in Issues.
+You can report high-risk vulnerabilities to Malonan Security Manager (security@goog.stream) , or you can select `report a security vulnerability` in Issues.

 ## Software Source Issues